nicholaswilliambrown/ProfilesRNS/Website/SourceCode/Profiles/Profiles/StaticFiles/Configuration/README.txt

 Compared to the supplied, default Catalyst JSON, your myBranding.json may not need (m)any of the items supplied there.
 You need any items referenced in the code that you use in your version of myBranding.js.
-Also, any items referenced in the code (brandingUtil.js, etc.) that customizes webpages (e.g. the Help, Overview or About pages).
+Also, any items referenced in the code (brandingUtil.js, aboutAndHelp.js, etc.) that customizes webpages.

 In your version of myBranding.js, you may supply your own implementation of
     setupHeadIncludesAndTabTitle()